Who Pays for Searches When Selling a House? The Buyer!

 England & Wales Buyer (typically) £250–£400 bundled LA search = slowest, varies by council

-Northern Ireland Buyer Similar to England/Wales Title searches can be manual and slower
+Northern Ireland Seller (for main Property Certificates and core searches) Similar to England/Wales Title searches can be manual and slower

 The Role of Conveyancers and Why Timing Is Crucial